Skip to content

 Merge tags in other inputs

-Placeholders aren't limited to title and paragraph blocks.
+Merge tags aren't limited to title and paragraph blocks.
 The editor detects and highlights merge tags in other block inputs too — button text, button URL, image URL, image alt text, and link href values.
 The same label replacement and tooltip behavior applies in these fields.

 Merge tag in a button URL